adventistchurch/alps-react/README.md

 function MyApp(props) {
   return (
-    // The Wrapper compoinent is required as parent other ALPS-React components (normally in your App root)
+    // The Wrapper component is required as parent other ALPS-React components (normally in your App root)
     <Wrapper hasGrid={true} primaryColor="bluejay">
       <Div spacingSize="double" padding>
         <Button text="Welcome to ALPS-React" />